harshalmore31/UCLA-Hackathon/task-3/task-3_implementation.md

         Place the "merged_train_data.csv" file in the project directory.
 2. Execution:
         Run the Python script (e.g., main.py) to initiate training.
 The script will:
-        Load and preprocess the dreamscript data.
+        Load and preprocess the script data.
         Build and compile the DCGAN model.
         Train the GAN for a specified number of epochs.
         Generate and save synthetic data samples at regular intervals.